vitorsalgado/camara-deputados-graphql/README.md

 with TypeScript.
 It is still a **Work in Progress**.

+## Demo
+Demo application available on:

 ## Chamber of Deputies API

-This is the (Swagger)[https://dadosabertos.camara.leg.br/swagger/api.html] documentation for the API which this application uses to get all data.
+This is the [Swagger](https://dadosabertos.camara.leg.br/swagger/api.html) documentation for the API which this application uses to get all data.

 ## Tech